livejs/DOMinator/README.md

 Written by Matt McKegg (@mckegg) & Jan Krutisch (@halfbyte)

+## Install / Use

+- use git-lfs to check out the samples
+- run npm i to install the webserver
+- use sequencer to play back track (we'll try to uh make this more useful)

 ## Structure

 - The modules folder contains all of the sound engine parts